Who (mis)translates the (mis)translators?

 Atta is a little hard to translate, we can translate it as more like a verb or more like a noun (Pali is weird).
 If we see it more like a noun it might be translated as ‘essence’ and if we translate it like a verb it might be translated as ‘to take/have control/ownership of.’
 Together we have the notion that if something has a real immutable character or ‘essence’ to it that we understand, then we can really control it and that this control won’t be subject to change.

-By noticing that nicca and attā ultimately cause more pain than they solve, we begin to want to escape them—to accept anicca and anattā.
-Anicca: no, things won’t always stay this way.
+Anicca: no, you won’t always feel this way.
 Existence does not abide unchanging.
-The classic translation of anicca is “impermanence”—freedom from the delusion of permanence.
-It’s the unclenched state we want to approach in mindfulness practice: refusing to partake of those hits of reassurance that’d delay an expiring vibe from giving way to whatever comes next.
+The classic translation of anicca is “impermanence”, as in the freedom from the delusion of permanence.
+It’s the unclenched state we want to approach in mindfulness practice: not partaking of those hits of comfort that’d delay a vibe from its natural expiry, but giving way to whatever comes next.

 And anattā: